 Now that we have WooThumbs installed, we can move on to changing your image sizes.

-To change your image sizes with WooThumbs, simply do the following:
+To change your WooCommerce image sizes with WooThumbs, do the following:

 - Enter your desired size in the Single Image Width (px) field.

-- Here you can also determine the Single Image Crop Ratio.
+- Here you can also set the Single Image Crop Ratio.
 For example, you could enter 1:1, 4:6, or 16:9 to crop your image in different ways.

 How to set or change the image size of your WooCommerce product gallery